geemus/learn_fog/2_storage_requests.markdown

     > Fog::Storage.new(:provider => 'AWS')
     !

+You should see an error about what was omitted, these errors help guide you along without having to always refer back to documentation.

 ### Connection Parameters

 The first thing you need to know is how to connect to the service.
-You should have seen an error telling you what you omitted, but you can also find this information in the code.
 If we jump back to the service file you will notice `requires` and `recognizes`.
-These represent properties are needed to connect to the service and optional attributes which can be provided.
+These represent properties that are needed to connect to the service and optional attributes which can be provided.
 In mock mode credentials must be provided, but can be invalid (or blank).

     > connection = Fog::Storage.new(
       :provider => 'AWS',